 The Board of Life Care has a diverse range of relevant expertise and understandings, including proven leadership and governance credentials.
 The Directors have strong commitment to Life Care’s Mission, Vision and Values.
 Their passion is to enhance its ongoing community impact through engagement, teamwork, and a strategic approach to innovation.

-Mr John Stock OAM
+John Stock OAM

 Chief Executive Officer

 Allen joined Life Care in 2010 having previously served as Deputy Chief Executive Officer of Masonic Homes.
 Allen is a chartered accountant and holds an MBA (Deakin University); he has senior management experience across a number of industries.

 Finance & Audit Committee Chair

-David joined the Life Care Board in September 2011.
-He is Chief Financial Officer for the Scott Group of Private Companies that is a leading industry player in the transport, logistics and fuel distribution sectors.
-David has over 13 years’ experience directly within the accounting profession mainly in the areas of insolvency and tax accounting, and 15 years within the financial services sector.
+Until May 2021 David was Chief Executive Officer for the Scott Group of Private Companies, founded by Mr. Allan Scott in 1952, a diversified privately owned investment group involved in the transport and logistics, media and property sectors.
+Prior to this David was Chief Financial Officer from June 2012 to January 2017 and led all Scott Group financial, commercial and operational activities as well as all business sale and asset divestment undertakings of the Group.
+David also has over 13 years’ experience directly within the accounting profession mainly in the areas of insolvency and tax accounting, and 15 years within the financial services sector.
 This includes funding and supporting Not for Profit and privately owned Retirement Village and Aged Care operators and developers.